Neural Networks Learn Generic Multi-Index Models Near Information-Theoretic Limit¶

 TL;DR¶

-This paper proves that, under generic non-degeneracy assumptions, standard two-layer neural networks trained via hierarchical gradient descent can learn generic Gaussian Multi-Index models \(f(\bm{x})=g(\bm{U}\bm{x})\) with \(\tilde{O}(d)\) samples and \(\tilde{O}(d^2)\) time, achieving information-theoretically optimal sample and time complexity.
-This constitutes the first proof that neural networks can efficiently learn hierarchical functions.
+This paper proves that under generic non-degenerate assumptions, standard two-layer neural networks trained via layer-wise gradient descent can learn generic Gaussian Multi-Index models \(f(\bm{x})=g(\bm{U}\bm{x})\) using \(\tilde{O}(d)\) samples and \(\tilde{O}(d^2)\) time.
+Both sample and time complexities reach information-theoretic optimality, providing the first proof that neural networks can efficiently learn hierarchical functions.

 Background & Motivation¶

-Limitations of Prior Work: - Single-index models (\(r=1\)) are well understood theoretically, but guarantees for neural network learning of Multi-Index models (\(r>1\)) remain extremely limited. - Damian et al. (2022) showed that neural networks can learn Multi-Index models, but require a suboptimal \(\tilde{\Theta}(d^2)\) samples. - Arnaboldi et al. address only a special subclass with staircase structure, far from the general case. - The concurrent work of Mousavi-Hosseini & Wu (2026) achieves only weak recovery of partial feature directions and cannot guarantee full subspace recovery.
+Limitations of Prior Work: - While Single-Index models (\(r=1\)) have established theories, learning guarantees for Multi-Index models (\(r>1\)) in neural networks remain extremely limited. - Damian et al. (2022) proved that neural networks can learn Multi-Index models but require a suboptimal \(\tilde{\Theta}(d^2)\) samples. - Arnaboldi et al. focused only on a specific subclass with leapfrog structures, which is far from optimal. - Recently, Mousavi-Hosseini & Wu (2026) could only weakly recover partial feature directions, failing to guarantee full subspace recovery.

 Method¶